-The Internet Computer blockchain operates on a network of nodes owned and managed by a growing community of independent, vetted node providers distributed across the globe.
+The Internet Computer blockchain runs on a network of nodes owned and operated by a growing community of independent, node providers distributed across the globe.
 The node providers are selected and vetted by the NNS.

 Every node on the Internet Computer is a dedicated physical server called a node machine.
 To provide true decentralization, each node machine is run by an independent node provider, typically in a data center.
 This network of nodes is sovereign, as there is no reliance on corporate cloud service providers.
 So they cannot be switched off or tampered with.

 This is different to other blockchains where network nodes are created using simple software that interacts with other nodes but are easy to spin up on centralized cloud.
 Node machines on the Internet Computer are also technically sovereign, built to standardized public hardware specifications that support the network when under load, and do not fall behind other nodes within the same subnet blockchain.

 To preserve the decentralization of the network, each node provider is vetted and accepted by token-holders via the NNS, the DAO that governs the Internet Computer.
 Becoming a node provider entails submitting a proposal along with a self-declaration document that state provision of node machines, intent and proof of identity.
 Based on this information, the community votes on the onboarding proposal.

 If node providers are accepted into the community and their node machines are up and running, they receive rewards for their services.
 Rewards are set by the NNS DAO, which follows the 30-day average price of ICP, and are distributed on the 15th of every month.
 The NNS DAO issues rewards depending on three main factors: generation of hardware (Gen 1 or Gen2), geographic location, and total number of nodes operated.